Sustainable poly bags

 A large portion of carbon emissions comes from the logistics in the supply chain.
 Our sustainable stitch-to-store sourcing model aims to minimise this impact.

-With global distribution centres, we can ship your chosen labels directly to your vendor from the facility that’s closest to the destination.
+With global distribution centres, we can ship your chosen poly bags or packaging directly to your vendor from the facility that’s closest to the destination.
 We’ll also handle all the stock management, so you have less to deal with.

 Certifications